 up on the mezzanine, each having

-We do have Wi-Fi, but it is limited.
+We do have Wi-Fi, but it is very limited.
 Enough to check emails or look at the Internet but not enough to ‘download or upload’!
-There is a relatively reliable 3G signal.
+There is a relatively reliable 4G signal.

 As you can imagine in a barn full of ancient oak beams, surrounded by trees, there is a total NO SMOKING policy inside and outside the barn, and anywhere on our property.

 There is ample parking for two large cars.
 Our road is ‘no through’ and just goes to us and the other two houses that make up our hamlet of ‘La Manigne’.